 By blanketing nearly 100 square blocks in Harlem with a pipeline of comprehensive, continuous services from birth through college, the Harlem Children’s Zone (HCZ) seeks to foster healthy child development and academic achievement at every age.

-This longitudinal study, which Mathematica began conducting in spring 2010, examines children’s outcomes and school experiences as they progress from early childhood programs and through Promise Academy (PA) charter schools and HCZ collaborative classrooms.
-The data collected provide insight on the developmental outcomes of participating children, as well as information about their families and home environments for HCZ’s Research and Evaluation Department.
-The study has also focused on how well the programs are being implemented and the extent and nature of family involvement.
-Study components include a battery of direct assessments and teacher-student report forms spanning several developmental domains, as well as surveys for students.
-In prior years, it has also included brief parent self-administered questionnaires (SAQs) and staff SAQs and focus groups.
-Mathematica is using technological innovations in data collection, including computer-assisted assessments of the study children, to facilitate the accuracy of the data collected.
+This longitudinal study, which Mathematica began conducting in spring 2010, examines students’ outcomes and school experiences as they progress from early childhood programs through Promise Academy (PA) charter schools.
+The data collected provide insight on the developmental outcomes of participating students for HCZ’s Research and Evaluation Department.
+The study has also focused on the extent to which programs are implemented as intended, the extent and nature of family involvement, and the characteristics of students’ families and home environments.
+Current study components include surveys for students and student focus groups.
+In prior years, data sources have included a battery of direct assessments and teacher student report forms spanning several developmental domains, brief parent self-administered questionnaires (SAQs) focused primarily on aspects of family and home environments, and staff SAQs and focus groups describing aspects of program implementation.

 The following research questions guide the longitudinal study: